-At greymatter.io, we realize this decision isn’t always easy.
+At Greymatter.io, we realize this decision isn’t always easy.
 Though not always obvious, each option comes with inherent costs, some obvious, and others not so much.
-In the following sections, we’ll examine some of the challenges facing enterprise IT decision-makers on their service mesh journey when it comes to the “build vs buy” question.
+In the following sections, we’ll examine some of the challenges facing enterprise IT decision-makers on their modernization journey when it comes to the “build vs buy” question.
 Along the way, we’ll point out some of the issues that come with each option, explaining how we help overcome them.

 To Build or Not to Build

 Let’s quickly address the idea of building from complete scratch.
 Unless you’re a tech company, building from scratch is generally inadvisable.
-Even if you are a tech company, unless you specialize in service mesh development, the challenges — from talent acquisition to development time and attention — are often far too difficult to overcome to make it worthwhile.
+Even if you are a tech company, unless you specialize in complex application networking-related development (think service mesh and other complex implementations), the challenges — from talent acquisition to development time and attention — are often far too difficult to overcome to make it worthwhile.

 Next, let’s look at DIYing it with open-source tools.
 On the face of it, the DIY option seems like an attractive approach.
-Most current media attention centers around open source service mesh technologies, so naturally, they jump to mind as readily available alternatives to introduce service mesh capability into your enterprise stack.
+Most current media attention centers around open source service connectivity technologies, so naturally, they jump to mind as readily available alternatives to introduce these capability into your enterprise stack.
 You already have your technology team in place, so what better way to augment an existing investment than free software?

 Not so fast.

-With closer inspection, open-source service mesh capabilities present three immediate challenges: innovation pace, intention, and talent.
+With closer inspection, open-source capabilities present three immediate challenges: innovation pace, intention, and talent.

 Pace of Innovation

-The open-source service mesh market is in a constant state of change, sometimes overnight.
-We often see this in the case of Istio.
+The open-source application networking market is in a constant state of change, sometimes overnight.
+We often see this in the case of Istio, one of the open source service mesh offerings that serves as a component of some application networking platforms.
 The more well-publicized a capability is, the faster it changes.
 Keeping up with this change rate is incredibly tricky and time-consuming, drawing your development team’s focus away from your business while placing your deployments at risk.

 Using open-source service mesh capabilities in actual enterprise-scale production can be incredibly challenging.
 Open-source service mesh “enterprise readiness” requires a constant upgrade.
 You may also discover that a single open-source service mesh solution is insufficient to meet your enterprise needs.
 Many typical enterprise requirements, like visibility, security, and segmentation, are sacrificed at the expense of developer “ease of use.”
 Additional visualization and security tools become necessary, introducing capability sprawl, each presenting its architectures and resource demands.

 Greymatter.io doesn’t just keep up with innovation.
 We set the pace.
-Our universal service mesh platform is purpose-built with more built-in security than any other product on the market today.
-We’re also the only mesh platform providing level 3, 4, and 7 insight and operational reach today, meaning no other mesh can match the additive features for insight, operational control, and real-time business intelligence already built into the greymatter.io enterprise microservices Platform.
+Our application networking platform is purpose-built with more built-in security than any other product on the market today.
+We’re also the only mesh platform providing level 3, 4, and 7 insight and operational reach today, meaning no other mesh can match the additive features for insight, operational control, and real-time business intelligence already built into the Greymatter.io enterprise application networking platform.